-Look at the actual reason you are buying and decide if it is worth waiting.
-Whether you want to have a great place for your children to grow up, you want your family to be safer, or you just want to have control over renovations, maybe now is the time to buy.
+Examine the actual reason you are buying and decide if it is worth waiting.
+Whether you want to have a great place for your children to grow up, greater safety for your family, or you just want to have control over renovations, now could be the time to buy.